Summary

 Explanation

-The WORKDAY function calculates dates in the future or past that are (by definition) "workdays".
-WORKDAY automatically excludes weekends and can optionally exclude holidays.
+The WORKDAY function calculates a date in the future or past that is, by definition, a workday.
+WORKDAY automatically excludes weekends (Saturday and Sunday) and can optionally exclude holidays.
 WORKDAY accepts 3 arguments: start_date, days, and (optionally) holidays.
-The generic syntax looks like thisL
+The generic syntax looks like this:

 =WORKDAY(start_date,days,[holidays])

-Since we want to check a single date and get a TRUE or FALSE result, we would ideally use WORKDAY with the simple formula below:
+Since in this problem we want to check a single date and get a TRUE or FALSE result, we would ideally use WORKDAY with days set to zero in a simple formula like this:

 =WORKDAY(B5-1,1,holidays)=B5

 This causes WORKDAY to step back one day, then add 1 day to the result, taking into account weekends and holidays.
-Effectively, we are "tricking" WORKDAY into evaluating the start_date.
+Effectively, we are "tricking" WORKDAY into evaluating the original date as the start_date.
 When the date falls on a weekend or holiday, WEEKDAY will automatically adjust the date forward to the next working day.
 If the date is a workday, it will remain unchanged.
-Then we compare the original start date in cell B5 to the the result of the WORKDAY function.
+Then we compare the original start date in cell B5 to the result of the WORKDAY function.
 If the dates are the same (i.e. the result from WORKDAY is the same as the date in B5) we know we have a workday and the formula returns TRUE.
 If not, WORKDAY has shifted the date (which means it is a non-working day) and the formula returns FALSE.
+This is the formula used in cell D5 of the worksheet shown above.

 Ensure a calculated date falls on a workday